Johann Grander: Legal rulings

 In 2005 Ecoworld NZ Ltd was fined $60,000 and ordered to pay $68,000 in compensation to consumers that bought their Grander Living Water units.
 The judge said that the promotional material for these units "contained inconsistencies, quackery and pseudo-science."

 In 2006, the Viennese Oberlandesgericht ruled that the claim that seriously ill people may forgo medical treatment and trust in the effects of the revitalized water does not constitute fraud because the vendor guarantees a right of return.
 They also ruled that Grander's revitalized water may adequately be described as "esoteric nonsense".

 In 2009, another New Zealand company, Big Blue Limited involved in the "energised" water using "Wasser 2000 Vibration Technology" was fined $25,000 in the Auckland District Court for making false claims.

 Awards

 In 2001, the Republic of Austria recognized the life work of Johann Grander with the Honorary Cross for Science and Art.
 A 2008 parliamentary initiative to strip him of the award on the grounds of missing scientific merits was unsuccessful.
 The reason given was that the only other person stripped of the award was a Nazi doctor and that Grander's case was less severe.

-He has also been awarded the Silver Honorary Award by the Russian Academy of Natural Science, a private entity that does not have any association with the Russian Academy of Sciences.
+In 2019 Grander was awarded a Lifetime Achievement Award by the German Society for the Scientific Investigation of Pseudosciences, a price awarded to the "most astonishing pseudo-scientific nuisance".